crawfoal/reflections/lesson_1_reflections.md

 being done, as we saw in the quiz.
 Editing photos was an example of a type of work in which it makes sense to track files individually.
-Usually, in programming it makes sense to track the files together because we have code in multiple files that highly interdependent.
+Usually, in programming it makes sense to track the files together because we have code in multiple files that are highly interdependent.

 **How can you use the commands git log and git diff to view the history of files?**